greyblue9/andOTP/README.md

 Don't worry, I will still continue to develop andOTP it will just slow down from the incredible speed I had going in the beginning.

 ## Special feature of this forked version:
-* Implemented Samsung Accessory Protocol (SAP) to sync with a Tizen (3.0, 4.0, 5.5) based Galaxy Watch (with tizOTP application on the watch)
+* Implemented Samsung Accessory Protocol (SAP) to sync with a Tizen (3.0, 4.0, 5.5) based Galaxy Watch® (with tizOTP application on the watch)
 * Distributed via Samsung Galaxy App store to serve their ecosystem

 ## Features: